Power generation and combined heat and power for the automotive industry.

 This makes CHP application in the automotive industry a much more efficient process than dual-source heat and power generation, where most of the thermal energy produced is simply lost through the stacks of large power plants.
 Further, some electrical energy is lost through the transmission and distribution of that energy across long distances.
 For these reasons, globally, nearly two-thirds of all the fuel used in power generation is wasted.
 Fuel efficiency means energy cost savings.

-And by collaborating with INNIO Capital, we can provide cogeneration for car production that removes both the CAPEX and payback period hurdles by matching energy savings to payment terms – meaning you can be cash flow positive on day one!
+And if you have financing, we can provide cogeneration for car production that removes both the CAPEX and payback period hurdles by matching energy savings to payment terms – meaning you can be cash flow positive on day one!

 DID YOU KNOW?